 Understanding the Threat of Invasive Insect Pests

-Participants will leave with knowledge about current and future threats as well as an understanding of what can be done to improve Oregon’s capacity for dealing with the economic and ecological risks posed by invasive insects.
+Decision-makers, elected officials, and other participants will leave with knowledge about current and future threats as well as an understanding of what can be done to improve Oregon’s capacity for dealing with the economic and ecological risks posed by invasive insects.

 Events